marcochen0720/marcochen0720.github.io/_pages/about.md

   - /about.html
 ---

-Jiayi Chen is now a senior student at Soochow University, majoring in Accounting and minoring in Applied Psychology.
-Through his college years, he gradually developed an interest in data analytics and operation research.
-In the spring of 2024, he went to the University of California, Berkeley as a visiting student at the IEOR Department and Haas Business School.
+Jiayi Chen is a senior student at Soochow University, majoring in Accounting and minoring in Applied Psychology.
+He developed a strong interest in data analytics and operations research during his undergraduate studies.
+In Spring 2024, he joined the University of California, Berkeley as a visiting student at the IEOR Department and Haas Business School.

-Jiayi's career goal is to provide a quantitative explanation, combined with psychological theory, in the context of healthcare and finance.
-In the summer of 2024, he will join Bank of China Investment Management (BOCIM) as a quantitative research intern.
+Jiayi has interned at Deloitte as a data analyst and at Bank of China Investment Management (BOCIM) as a quantitative research intern.
+His career goal is to integrate quantitative analysis with psychological theories, focusing on applications in healthcare and finance.
+Jiayi aims to provide innovative, data-driven solutions to complex challenges in these fields.